Meta · Campaign Recommendations · 2020 to 2021

 Workflow types

-Named five interaction patterns, Flow A through E: a recommendation surfacing in the account overview, in the campaign table, in an edit panel, in bulk edit, or edited in line.
-The names gave five teams one vocabulary.
+Named five interaction patterns, Flow A through E. The names gave five teams one vocabulary.

 Research

-Ran concept studies built to provoke reactions rather than validate polish, asking what advertisers expected feedback to change, and whether a dismissed recommendation should ever return.
+Ran concept studies asking what advertisers expected feedback to change, and whether a dismissed recommendation should ever return.

 Framework

 Built the design and content framework with the platform team, replacing per-case approvals with patterns any team could apply.
-Scaling the inventory stopped requiring scaling the process.
+After that, adding a recommendation didn't mean adding another round of approvals.

 Feedback

 Fig. 01 · Before the framework.
-Every delivery case got bespoke treatment: one-off design, one-off content, and approval on every detail.
 Cost scaled with the number of cases.

 Every delivery case, rebuilt from zero